openresty/lua-nginx-module/README.markdown

 Subrequests are completely different from HTTP 301/302 redirection (via [ngx.redirect](#ngxredirect)) and internal redirection (via [ngx.exec](#ngxexec)).

 You should always read the request body (by either calling [ngx.req.read_body](#ngxreqread_body) or configuring [lua_need_request_body](#lua_need_request_body) on) before initiating a subrequest.

+This API function (as well as [ngx.location.capture_multi](#ngxlocationcapture_multi)) always buffers the whole response body of the subrequest in memory.
+Thus, you should use [cosockets](#ngxsockettcp) and streaming processing instead if you have to handle large subrequest responses.

 Here is a basic example: